schibsted/spid-tech-docs/resources/articles/authentication.md

 ### Client credentials handling
 - Client credentials and redirect URIs must NOT be hardcoded anywhere, but made configurable so the same code can be used for both STAGE and PROD environments.
 - Verify that the client configuration for the production environment doesn't use stage credentials or redirect URIs and vice versa.
 This is especially important before you perform a new release of your application.
 - Client secrets are confidential and must be treated as such.
-They should NOT be committed to version control systems or publicly transmitted in the client’s organization or between unsecured systems and communication channels.
+They should NOT be committed to version control systems or publicly transmitted in the client’s organization or between unsecured systems and communication channels such as instant messages or emails.

 ### Your application's Redirect URI must be valid and follow these security guidelines
 - Previously defined and stored as a valid redirect uri for your client application